fluttercandies/flutter_photo_manager/README.md

 Uint8List thumbDataWithSize = await entity.thumbDataWithSize(width,height); //Just like thumbnails, you can specify your own size. unit is px;

 AssetType type = entity.type; // the type of asset enum of other,image,video

+Duration duration = await entity.duration; //if type is not video, then return null.
 ```

 ## about ios build error